simolus3/drift/docs/content/platforms/postgres.md

 If you're running into problems or bugs with the postgres database, please let us know by creating an issue or a discussion.
-Contributions expanding wrappers around PosgreSQL functions are also much appreciated.
+Contributions expanding wrappers around PostgreSQL functions are also much appreciated.